 Partner APIs could be paid or free.
 In either case, partners use such APIs to facilitate business dealings with the API provider.

-An example of how partner APIs work.
-Stripe provides APIs to businesses that want to use Stripe as a payment gateway.
+Stripe is a notable example of how partner APIs work.
+As a payment processor, Stripe provides APIs to businesses that want to use their platform as a payment gateway.
 Stripe benefits through payments for services rather than for the APIs themselves.